egonw/biomarkers/README.md

     :Blau a void:Dataset ;
       cito:citesAsDataSource <http://dx.doi.org/10.1007/978-3-642-40337-8_1> .

+Any additional detail is welcome, but not expected.

-Metabolites and diseases are typed using a ChEBI and NCIT class.
+Metabolites, diseases, and processes are typed using a classes from ontologies, e.g. metabolite are typed with the 'molecule' class from the ChEBI ontology, and diseases with a class from the NCIT ontology.

 ### metabolites